SAP-samples/btp-dc-samples/docs/hanacloud/setup_hanacloud_cf.md

 The "new" way is to use SAP HANA Cloud **Central**.
 However, the steps are different and this tutorial is based on the Cloud Foundry version.

-If you use SAP HANA Cloud in a cloud foundry environment, the Cloud Foundry "deployer" is aware of your database instance and you need less configuration.
+If you use SAP HANA Cloud in a cloud foundry environment (deprecated), the Cloud Foundry "deployer" is aware of your database instance and you need less configuration.

 <br>